nickycadavillo/TabbyCatOrphanage/README.md

 We are a non-profit organization, dedicated to the care of orphaned tabby cats.
 Every tabby cat needs a loving home.

 ### Plan of attack:
-* Thursday: Styling for each partial

-* Friday: Create JSON file
+* Thursday: Styling for each partial and Create JSON file

 ## STYLE GUIDE